AhmadEwidat/Human-Rights-Monitor-Management-Information-System-/README.md

 # 🛡️ Human Rights Monitor – MIS
-This is a university project for the COMP4382 course (Spring 2024/2025).
+This is a university project for the COMP4382 course .
 It is a system to report and track human rights violations.
 The system has a backend using FastAPI and a frontend built with React.

 ## Project Structure